joelek/atlas/readme.md

 ```
 Transactions are enqueued through the transaction manager.

-A transaction with `write` access will be provided with `write` access to all `stores`, `links` and `queries` that exist in the database.
+A transaction with write access will be provided with write access to all stores, links and queries that exist in the database.
 All operations are performed through a transaction-specific queue that persist all changes to the underlying file only if all operations complete successfully.

 ```ts
 await manager.enqueueWritableTransaction(async ({